 Climate policy must respect scientific and economic realities

 There is no climate emergency.
 Therefore, there is no cause for panic and alarm.
 We strongly oppose the harmful and unrealistic net-zero CO2 policy proposed for 2050.
 If better approaches emerge, and they certainly will, we have ample time to reflect and re-adapt.
 The aim of global policy should be ‘prosperity for all’ by providing reliable and affordable energy at all times.
 In a prosperous society men and women are well educated, birthrates are low and people care about their environment.

 The World Climate Declaration (WCD) has brought a large variety of competent scientists together from all over the world*.
 The considerable knowledge and experience of this group is indispensable in reaching a balanced, dispassionate and competent view of climate change.

-From now onward the group is going to function as “Global Climate Intelligence Council”.
-The CLINTEL Council will give solicited and unsolicited advice on climate change and energy transition to governments and companies worldwide.
+From now onward the group is going to function as “Global Climate Intelligence Group”.
+The CLINTEL Group will give solicited and unsolicited advice on climate change and energy transition to governments and companies worldwide.